m-carini/m-carini.github.io/index.md

 ***Specifics and files are not shared for confidentiality purposes.***

-**Project overview:** As a part of the UCI MSBA program, students are required to complete a six month long capstone project with a local OC company.
+**Project overview:** As a part of the UCI MSBA program, students are required to complete a six month long capstone project with a local Orange County company.
 I was fortunate enough to be paired with the Anaheim Ducks Hockey Club along with four other students.
 The purpose of the project was to answer three questions:

   • Who are Ducks customers?